theRealKarlos/typescript-pulsequeue/README.md

 - **Infrastructure as Code**: All AWS resources managed via Terraform modules
 - **Testing**: Robust unit and integration tests, with inventory reset and log assertions
 - **Code Quality**: ESLint enforced, no explicit `any` allowed

 ---

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests and linting
-5. Submit a pull request

----